MECH325-C2/assignment2/README.md

 # MECH 325, Assignment 2
-Just testing how this works. la la la
+Just testing how this works. la la